eosc-life/WP2_workshop_tool_packaging/ML/README.md

 ### 4. Add the recipe file
 Create a structure folder as /recipes/secondarystructurepredicto/ ???

-Create the file `meta.yaml` and paste the following content.
+Create the file `meta.yaml` and paste the following content:

 ```
 {% set name = "SecondaryStructurePredictor" %}